dolphin-emu/dolphin/Readme.md

 to dump the DSP files from a console and replace the default dumps if you want to fix those issues.

-##Folder structure
+## Folder structure
-These folders are installed read-only and should not be changed.
+These folders are installed read-only and should not be changed:

 * GameSettings: per-game default settings database
 * GC: DSP and font dumps